An all-in-one pre-tattoo preparation guide

 What not to do before getting a tattoo

-Damaged skin can make the process painful and affect how your tattoo looks when it's healed.
+Damaged skin can make the process painful and affect how your tattoo looks when healed.
 Take care of your skin by moisturising and protecting it in the weeks leading up to your appointment.

-Refrain from engaging in strenuous physical activities
+Refrain from strenuous physical activities

 Do not handle or touch your tattoo or the tattoo station